getpenelope/getpenelope.buildout/README.md

     $ . ./bin/activate
     $ python bootstrap.py -v 1.5.2 -c development.cfg

-Modify or extends development.cfg with
+Modify or extend development.cfg adding the following stanza

     [dashboard]
     db_string = postgresql://dashboard:mypassword@localhost:5432/dashboard

-somewhere in that file and then run.
+somewhere in the file, and then run

     $ bin/buildout -c development.cfg

 Running Penelope
 ----------------

-You can first populate the system with some dummy data.
+You can populate the system with some dummy data.
 The first option is to use ''populate_with_dummies'':

     $ ./bin/populate_with_dummies etc/development.ini

-that will create a lot of dummy data (users, projects, customers, time entries, etcetera), while ''populate_penelope'':
+that will create a lot of dummy entries (users, projects, customers, time entries, etcetera), the second option is to use ''populate_penelope'':

     $ ./bin/populate_penelope etc/development.ini

-with create only minimal data (use just one of them, if you really want).
+which will create just a minimal dataset (use only one of them, not both, and only if you want to ''pollute'' penelope with mocks).

-Last you can go straightforwardly to the server login page running:
+Now you can run penelope:

     $ ./bin/dashboard serve etc/development.ini

-and logging in with:
+and log in as:

     john@example.com/john@example.com  (Administrator)
     customer@example.com/customer@example.com (Customer)